Niketkumardheeryan/ML-CaPsule/Handwritten character recognition/README.md

 6. Save model as .h5 file
 7. Deploy model using flask

+## Deployment process:
+- Create a Heroku Account
+- Log in using email and password
+- Create a heroku application
+- From deployment method choose connect to github
+- Provide github repository link
+- Wait untill successful building and deploying
+- Open your web application

 ## How to get data?
 Download data as zip file from the link below and save it as "A_Z Handwritten Data.zip"